-- 3.4.9 ice-making capacity: Quantity of ice the refrigerator is capable of producing within 24 h, or the time necessary for the freezing of the water in the ice tray(s) supplied with the appliance. - 3.4.10 ambient temperature: Temperature in the space surrounding the appliance under test.
-It is the arithmetical average of the mean value of temperatures $t{a1}$ and $t{a2}$ , measured (see 8.1.1) at two points located 350 mm from the vertical centreline of the side walls of the appliance at 1 m above the floor line. - 3.4.11 temperature rise time: Period between the moment when, under specified test conditions, the temperature of the warmest "M" package in the "three star" compartment reaches - 18 °C to the moment when any of the "M" packages (excluding any "two star" sections) first reaches a temperature of - 9 °C when the operation of the refrigerating system is interrupted.
+- 3.4.10 ice-making capacity: Quantity of ice the appliance is capable of producing within 24 h, or the time necessary for the freezing of the water in the ice tray(s) supplied with the appliance. - 3.4.11 ambient temperature: Temperature in the space surrounding the appliance under test.
+It is the arithmetical average of the mean value of temperatures $t{a1}$ and $t{a2}$ , measured at two points located 350 mm from the vertical centreline of the side walls of the appliance at 1 m above the floor line. - 3.4.12 temperature rise time: Period between the moment when, under specified test conditions, the temperature of the warmest "M" package in the food freezer compartment (or cabinet) or in any "three star" compartment (or cabinet) reaches 18 °C to the moment when any of the "M" packages (excluding any "two star" sections) first reaches a temperature of 9 °C when the operation of the refrigerating system is interrupted.